Your bag

 How to Get There

 The gateway town to Komodo National Park is Labuan Bajo (LBJ).
-Labuan Bajo airport has a few international direct flights, but most travellers will fly here via Jakarta or Bali (which has multiple flights a day to LBJ).
+You can fly to Labuan Bajo from Singapore, Kuala Lumpur (Malaysia) or via Jakarta or Bali (which has multiple flights a day to LBJ).

 From Labuan Bajo town, it takes a couple of hours by boat to get to Komodo National Park.
 Most of the boat trips will offer a pick up from Labuan Bajo town.